iaketepe/play-off-rentals-2.0/docs/System-Design/System-Design-Tradeoffs-and-Changes.md

 - Eventually I chose Geoapify for my Geodata provider.
 Since Geoapify also provides geocoding, I thought about using it for that as well.
 The only problem is having one provider for both, would halve the number daily requests.
 However, since LocationIQ can provide geocoding and because I believe users are likely to rewrite their search query more than just rendering that result, I planned on using it to maximize the amount of requests users could make.

 ### Step 2: Rental Catalogue
-Step 2 was relatively straightforward.
+- Step 2 was relatively straightforward.
 I started by creating a SQL schema in Supabase to define the tables for the store.
 For storing arcade machine images, I leveraged Supabase’s storage buckets (S3-compatible), keeping image files separate from the database and storing their URLs in the tables.

 <img width="1179" height="630" alt="image" src="https://github.com/user-attachments/assets/cb7038ee-55d8-438b-98ce-7de4e1947080" />

 - In order to access the data from my backend, I used Laravel’s recommended ORM, Eloquent.
 After installing the dependency and creating ORM models for each table, I was able to query and manipulate their records as needed.

 ### Step 3: Payment Processing
+#### Handling the Cart
+- Step 3 needed a bit of work to implement.
+First, I needed to get information from the previous step on the cart of arcade machines chosen.
+This meant I had to figure out a persistent storage method for cart-related information between steps or even between pages on the site.
+- To figure this out, I decided that I would store this information on the client side, having each user use their 'local' storage.
+This way, I could minimize extra computations my server would have to calculate, only having it verify that the transaction could be completed and execute it.
+- Something I didn't realize was the different types of 'local' storage accessible from a web standpoint:
+    - LocalStorage: A form of web storage that doesn't expire until explicitly cleared.
+    - SessionStorage: A form of web storage that only expires when all windows/pages tied to a given site are closed.
+    - Cookies: One of the older forms of client storage.
+- The problem with cookies is how easy they are to access.
+Allowing for issues like Cross Site Request Forgery (CSRF) to occur.
+Therefore, it made more sense to focus on using local or session, with session being the final choice to minimize need for user intervention when clearing the storage.

 ## Site Reliability